justmadethiscalculator/SharkLibrary/doc/Installation.md

 ```sh
 ls -l /var/www/html/database/
 ```
-Then try to import the sql file again.
+Then try to import the sql file again (Option 1 or 2).

 -------------------------------------------------------------------------------------------------------------------------------